Opinion | So far, Trump’s fearmongering about Biden destroying America isn’t working

 The simple answer is of course that we don’t yet know.
 But the evidence we do have suggests that it will be extremely difficult.

 The presumption on which the strategy is based is that when people are fearful, they will turn to a strongman candidate promising to suppress the threat with violence of his own.
 And there are some studies showing that threatening information can push people toward conservative candidates.
-The Trump team no doubt has in mind previous campaigns like those of Richard Nixon in 1968 and George H.W.
+The Trump team no doubt has in mind previous campaigns such as those of Richard Nixon in 1968 and George H.W.
 Bush in 1988, which used highly racialized threats of violence to portray Democrats as agents of chaos and death.

-So the message repeated over and over at this year’s Republican convention was not only that American cities are currently in flames, but that this mayhem is sure to come to your town and threaten your life and that of your family if Biden is elected.
+So the message repeated over and over at this year’s Republican convention was not only that American cities are currently in flames, but also that this mayhem is sure to come to your town and threaten your life and the lives of your family if Biden is elected.

 But for it to be persuasive, voters have to believe every part of that argument.
-If instead they believe the violence is isolated, or that it’s a result not of liberal indulgence but of anger at police misconduct, or that Trump makes it worse not better, or that the election of Biden, someone with a reputation as a moderate and who is currently campaigning on national unity and a return to normalcy, would not actually result in a total societal breakdown — if they believe any of those things, then the Republican argument collapses.
+If instead they believe the violence is isolated; or that it’s a result not of liberal indulgence but of anger at police misconduct; or that Trump makes it worse rather than better; or that the election of Biden, someone with a reputation as a moderate and who is currently campaigning on national unity and a return to normalcy, would not actually result in a total societal breakdown — if they believe any of those things, then the Republican argument collapses.

 And it’s important to keep in mind that while Republicans have now elevated the fear of widespread rioting to their primary campaign theme, they’ve been saying it since pretty much the moment protests began following George Floyd’s killing on May 25.
 We were told that antifa, anarchists, and the “radical left” were looting and rioting across the land.
 Just a couple weeks later, Tucker Carlson was telling his audience that “violent young men with guns” would soon be taking over the country.